trooperandz/Event-Searcher-Firebase/README.md

  * User account creation and login functionality, including facebook & google login authorization

  * Users may save data from the app, and view their saved events after logging in

+ * User account data and user favorites are stored in a Firebase database

  * Event card sliders for visual aesthetics and app interactivity, which reveal event favorite add/edit actions